jclement/jclement/contents/articles/2015/gpg-smartcard/index.md

 [ unknown] (2)  Test User <test@megatestcorp.ca>
 [ unknown] (3)  Test User <test@keybase.io>

+gpg> addphoto

+Pick an image to use for your photo ID.
+The image must be a JPEG file.
+Remember that the image is stored within your public key.
+If you use a very large picture, your key will become very large as well!
+Keeping the image close to 240x288 is a good size to use.

+Enter JPEG filename for photo ID: photo.jpg
+Is this photo correct (y/N/q)? y

+You need a passphrase to unlock the secret key for
+user: "Test User <test@test.com>"
+4096-bit RSA key, ID 0x2896DB4A0E427716, created 2015-04-15

+pub  4096R/0x2896DB4A0E427716  created: 2015-04-15  expires: 2016-04-14  usage: SC
+                               trust: ultimate      validity: ultimate [ultimate] (1)* Test User <test@test.com>
+[ unknown] (2)  Test User <test@megatestcorp.ca>
+[ unknown] (3)  Test User <test@keybase.io>
+[ unknown] (4)  [jpeg image of size 7802]

 gpg> save

+gpg> save
 ```

 Now generate the sub-keys that will be pushed onto the smart card.
 I've chosen 2048-bit keys because that's the largest keysize supported by the Yubikey NEO.
-The OpenPGP Smart Card V2.1 does support 4096-bit RSA keys so depending on your hardware...
+The OpenPGP Smart Card V2.1 does support 4096-bit RSA keys so that may be an option if you are using one of those.

 ```
 gpg2 --expert --edit-key 0x2896DB4A0E427716